 - Red skin that is warm to the touch

-- Weak knees, or not being able to stand upright for too long
+- Weak knees or not being able to stand upright for too long

-- Not being able to fully extend the knee
+- Not being able to extend the knee fully

 - Popping or crunching sounds whenever you walk or crouch

-If you even start to take notice of these signs, you must consult an orthopedic doctor to find out if the damage is severe enough that it already requires a surgery.
+If you even start to take notice of these signs, you must consult an orthopedic doctor to find out if the damage is severe enough that it already requires surgery.

 Makes the work seem lighter – Working on the roof is hard enough because you have to deal with the sweltering heat of the sun.
 However, it tends to get worse when you have to support the weight of your entire body on your knees.
 Roofs are not the most comfortable places to kneel on.

 Even if you are wearing thick work pants, kneeling on hard shingles or roof tiles will always be a painful affair.
-If you want your workday to crack on without any problem then you should alleviate yourself from the pain of kneeling directly on the roof by using a good pair of knee pads.
+If you want your workday to crack on without any problem, then you should alleviate yourself from the pain of kneeling directly on the roof by using a good pair of knee pads.